yasuyk/flymake-yaml/README.md

 ## Usage

-Add the following to your emacs init file (Not necessary if using ELPA package):
+Add the following to your emacs init file:

-    (require 'flymake-yaml)
-    (add-hook 'yaml-mode-hook 'flymake-yaml-load)
+    (require 'flymake-yaml) ;; Not necessary if using ELPA package (add-hook 'yaml-mode-hook 'flymake-yaml-load)